Vollinger0/esm/readme_development.md

   - [ ] actually make any option have a -batchmode when there are interactive prompts, defaulting to the most defensive option.
 - [ ] implement allowMultpleServerInstances switch?
 Once enabled, do not check for instances of the game before starting, do not start if startmode is set to direct, etc.
 - [+] create separate windows-gui thingy that resides in the taskbar or similar and provides a shortcut to the cli tool.
-- [ ] fix tool-purge-wiped-playfields, since this needs to also delete related data in the database.
+- [ ] fix purge-tools: these need to also delete related data in the database!
+Probably not difficult to finish implementing, but a PITA to test.

 ### optional